Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Eternal Concord.md

 > - Harboring members of criminal cults or terror cells.

 ## Current Events
-> - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Kanda/Boba/Alaric Valene|Mediator Alaric Valene]] remains stationed primarily at the [[Hall of Unity]] in [[Boba]], organizing several upcoming peace summits aimed at stabilizing Kanda’s trade alliances&#8203.
+> - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Kanda/Boba/Alaric Valene|Mediator Alaric Valene]] remains stationed primarily at the [[01 Campaign/01 World/08 Points of Interest/10 Infrastructure/Outcast Isles/Kanda Isles/Boba/Hall of Unity]] in [[Boba]], organizing several upcoming peace summits aimed at stabilizing Kanda’s trade alliances&#8203.
 > - Ongoing low-intensity conflicts between [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Emberheart Traders|The Emberheart Traders]] and [[Golden Tides Trading Guild]] have prompted Concord envoys to propose a formal Trade Summit.
 > - Minor sabotage efforts by [[The Bleeding Tide]] against supply lines in Mangagoy have escalated the need for Concord mediation support in that region.
 > - Group 4's activities in [[Jambito]] have indirectly affected Concord interests, as minor noble houses seek diplomatic protection amid rising tensions.